View Document

 3. whether information in the committee records has been obtained in confidence.

 (52) University committee records may be classified as unrestricted, restricted or confidential.
-The Director, Governance and Performance is responsible for determining the level of access provided to University committee records.
+The Director, QUT Governance is responsible for determining the level of access provided to University committee records.
 Access to University committee records is currently restricted.

 Top of Page